 Epithelial cells rest on a basement membrane, consisting of a basal lamina and a reticular lamina, which provide an underlying foundation for the cells.
-The term "basement membrane" is used in light microscopy observation, although the basement membrane is often difficult to visualize with the light microscope.
+The term "basement membrane" is used in light microscopy observation.
 The terms "basal lamina" and "reticular lamina" are ultrastructural terms and refer to features that require electron microscopy to be seen.
 Cells are anchored to the basement membrane by hemidesmosomes, junctions that connect the cells to the underlying basement membrane.